StefanSchubert/sabi/README.md

 ## Preparing your productive and IDE environment

-Customize your own server.properties and do not checkin for security reasons!
+Customize your own server properties and do not checkin for security reasons!
 Because of eclipselink we are using weaving at runtime which required the following vm
 option: